 March Travel Tips

 - March is one of the best times to visit Barcelona.
 High season doesn't start until later in the spring, so the city is comparatively quiet.
 The relatively low number of tourists means that accommodations can be on the inexpensive side compared to more popular months.

-Another great reason to visit Barcelona in March is the prevalence of delicious seasonal foods in March, like the local spring harvest of calçots (Catalan sweet onions, in season until the spring).
-The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate at a local cafe.
+- Another great reason to visit Barcelona in March is the prevalence of delicious seasonal foods in March, like the local spring harvest of calçots (Catalan sweet onions, in season until the spring).
+The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate (fried dough snacks) at a local cafe.